Tory MPs urged to unite behind Johnson after local election losses

 Scotland Yard is still looking at parties in Downing Street and Whitehall, with the publication of senior civil servant Sue Gray’s report awaiting the conclusion of the police inquiry.

-After 196 out of the 200 councils had declared full results, the Tories had lost 12 authorities and 398 seats, Labour had gained eight councils and 264 councillors, the Liberal Democrats had gained five councils and 189 councillors.
+After results from 197 out of 200 councils, the Tories had suffered a net loss of 12 authorities and 401 councillors, Labour had gained eight councils and 261 seats, the Liberal Democrats five authorities and 189 councillors.

 Labour is facing its own difficulties after police announced a probe into whether leader Sir Keir Starmer broke lockdown rules last year.